 High-performance liquid chromatography (HPLC) is an analytical technique that separates components in a mixture to determine what substances are present.
-Not only can you see what is in a mixture, but you can also use HPLC systems to work out the quantities of each substance too, giving an accurate view of your sample.
+Not only can you see what is in a mixture, but you can also use HPLC systems to determine the quantities of each substance too, giving an accurate view of your sample.

 Normal phase chromatography uses polar compounds for the stationary phase (e.g. silica particles) while the mobile phase is non-polar (e.g. hexane).
 In this type of chromatographic analysis, sample components are separated based on how much they interact with the polar stationary phase.